-- Benchmark 8: Personal guidance interviews. - At TDA, we provide all Year 10 and Year 11 students with a 1:1 careers interview with our L6 trained Careers Advisor.
-Some Year 9 students are also provided with early access to careers advice and some identified students receive multiple appointments (which may include parents/carers or SEND/EAL support staff) to meet individual needs. - 1.4 We want to ensure our CEIAG has suitable breadth, depth and relevance to meet the needs of our students and the interests of employers in the local and national community.
+Benchmark 8: Personal guidance interviews.

+At TDA, we provide all Year 10, Year 11 and Year 12 students with a 1:1 careers interview and a further progression discussion with our L6 trained Careers Advisors.
+Some Year 9 students are also provided with early access to careers advice and some identified students receive multiple appointments (which may include parents/carers or SEND/EAL support staff) to meet individual needs.
+We also offer 1:1 appointments for Year 13 students who need further guidance.

+- 1.4 We want to ensure our CEIAG has suitable breadth, depth and relevance to meet the needs of our students and the interests of employers in the local and national community.
 The programme will enhance the personal, vocational and academic learning of each student who will be prepared for the next stage in their education, training and employment.
-We are supported by our Enterprise Coordinator from Growth Works in developing our programme which is provided via the Personal Development (PD) curriculum.
+We are supported by the Combined Authority Careers Hub and our Enterprise Coordinator in developing our programme which is provided via the Personal Development (PD) and subject curriculum delivery.
 We are also supported by the Network for East Anglian Collaboration Outreach (NEACO) and work with local employers and a range of FE and HE providers. - 1.5 Each year group has a set of Personal Development lessons which target specific skills, especially time management, communication, research and team membership and in addition students are provided with opportunities to learn how to respond to the changing needs of business and consider participation in higher education programmes. - 1.6 The post-16 team provide a Personal Development programme which provides further advice and guidance and students are encouraged to seek volunteering and work experience during enrichment time.
 In Year 12, students take part in multiple 'Futures' events with advice about UCAS/university applications, Gap years, apprenticeships and other progression routes.
 High ability students in Year 12 and Year 13 have access to a STEM potential programme and Oxbridge/Medicine application support through our partnership with Oundle School and to academic and vocational residential courses through the Sutton Trust and a range of university providers.
 Mentoring is provided by the HE champion and careers support team.